Kushal2205a/ai-native-hrms-portal/README.md

 - Employees can submit HR requests.
 Optional help turning rough notes into a clear request
 - Work as Admin, HR, Employee, or Candidate with role based access

-Payroll, benefits, tax, HR chatbot, and automated candidate tests are not in this version.
+Payroll, benefits, tax, HR chatbot, and automated candidate tests are not in this version yet.

 ## Is it fully automated?